 Pete is a VP of Technology at ThreeWill.
 Pete’s primary role is driving the overall technology strategy and roadmap for ThreeWill.
 Pete also serves as ThreeWill’s Hiring Manager and is constantly looking for new talent to join the ThreeWill Team.

+There’s a secret to leveraging Microsoft 365 to increase productivity.
 Every business wants to increase productivity.
 Whether it’s getting a loan approved faster, uploading pictures to process an insurance claim from an accident site, requesting time off, managing partner relationships, improving access to data and processes is what every customer of ours is looking for today.
 But how can you ensure your business is not increasing risk with all the ways you can share information, access business data, and collaborate with people?
 You must ensure you enable technology to increase productivity while enforcing policies to reduce risk.

-Productivity or Policies – Which is more important?
+Leveraging Microsoft 365 for Productivity or Policies – Which is more important?

 It’s a trick question.
 Productivity and policy enforcement are both important.
 Most people are familiar with Microsoft’s “old” productivity suite, Office.
 Now, Microsoft 365 extends beyond the creation of documents to a huge array of products and services that enable individuals, teams, and enterprises to be productive, getting things done anywhere and anytime.
-The past year has proven that Microsoft 365 can increase an organization’s productivity and, “produce” more than ever before.
+The past year has proven that leveraging Microsoft 365 can increase an organization’s productivity and, “produce” more than ever before.
 More documents, processes, interactions, applications, partners, and much more.
 Every.
 Single.
 Minute!

 New forms of productivity such as collaboration with external partners, or the ease of creating applications and workflows as a “citizen developer”, reveal gaps that can expose your information, organization, and business to new risks.
 Your current policies and practices are probably not keeping up with the dynamic collaboration and massive amount of content produced in your business every day.

 The result?
-We see productivity and policy reach a stalemate, and the potential business value of Microsoft 365 grinds to a halt, or worse; never gets rolling.
+We see productivity and policy reach a stalemate, and the potential business value of leveraging Microsoft 365 grinds to a halt, or worse; never gets rolling.
 Often, IT organizations responsible for enabling technology adoption to increase productivity lock features down, or disable them entirely, out of fear or lack of control.
 No more productivity!

 So how can you increase productivity, enable employees and partners, and be more innovative and competitive, but not lose control?
 How can have productivity and policy enforcement?
 Alignment of your business objectives and IT policies, that’s how!